saeeda12/C-plus-plus-Tutorial/(5)C++ Functions, Parameters and Scope.md

   return int;
 }
 ```
 We don't need a semicolon at the end of the function declaration because we are also defining it.
 Because our function returns a value of type `int`, it must have a return statement that returns a value of the same `return_type`, whereupon the functions terminates.
-Void functions can have a simple `return;` statement at the end of the function that does not return anything, but it is not required.
+Void functions can have a simple `return;` or `return 0;` statement at the end of the function that does not return anything, but it is not required.
 In the code inside the function, it is best to put any variable declarations at the beginning of the code block - it is easiest to find that way.

 The `mult` function's definition is below.
 It simply returns the product of `a` and `b`.
 ```